|Nutritional Guidelines (per serving)|

 - 2 medium onions (coarsely chopped)

-- 1 meaty ham bone plus leftover diced ham, as desired (see note below)
+- 1 ham bone and leftover diced ham (as desired)

 - 1 teaspoon Cajun or Creole seasoning blend